When people talk about reputation, they usually mean optics.

 When reputation is grounded in judgment, empathy, and consistency, it becomes a stabilizing force.
 People may not like every decision, but they believe the process is fair, the intent is real, and the leadership is capable of learning.

-That is what reputation actually does when decisions carry risk.
+That’s what reputation actually does when decisions carry risk.

 Not optics.